michael-sumner/go-make-things/content/articles/2021/2021-01-26-how-to-serialize-form-data-with-vanilla-js.md

 - JavaScript
 ---

+_**UPDATE:** This article was updated to account for forms with multiple fields that have the same name._

 Historically, getting data from a form into a format you could send to an API was a bit difficult, but modern techniques make it a lot easier.

 ## The FormData object